alexkisielewicz/quiz-game/README.md

 Colour palette was selected using <b>coolors.co</b> generator and has been extracted from the frame comming from the film "Skyfall".
 The number of colours used has been reduced as there was no need for all of them.

 For best readability and clean look white colour was chosen for the bacgkround of the quiz-rules and the buttons, hex colour #51301C was chosen for the text.
 I chose "gold #FFD700" colour for hover effect for the buttons on the start screen and user interface elements such as progress bar, question counter, audio controls and score counter.
-Light gray colour was selected as a background that fills "the barrel".
-Depending on the answer, user is given a feedback for correct and incorrect answer.
+Light gray colour and linear gradient was selected as a background that fills "the barrel".
+Depending on the answer, user is given a feedback for correct/incorrect answer.
 Barrel background colour changes colour to green and red respectively.
-Also correct and incorrect answers are highlited in the same style to provide visual feedback.
+Also correct and incorrect answers are highlited in the same colour style to provide visual feedback.

 ![Colour Scheme](docs/design_colourpalette_1.jpg)